nizaress/G4-05-Cowy_Carnivory/README.md

 # DSS_Proyect-G4-05-Cowy-Carnivory

 <h1>Instructions to build up the Project</h1>

-<p> 1º Go to folder "Work-Project" and open it in a terminal</p>
+<p> 1º Go to the folder "Work-Project" and open it in a terminal</p>
 <p> 2º Type the command "chmod +x vendor/bin/phpunit" to give permissions to access the phpunit.xml file</p>
 <p> 3º Type the command "mysql -u dss -p dss -D dss" in order
 to log in to MySQL with the corresponding credentials:
 Username = "dss", Database = "dss",  Password = "dss"</p>